Claude Code — Goals, Loops, Memory, and Terminal Agents

 The CLAUDE.md System

 Every project can have a CLAUDE.md file (and nested ones in subdirectories) that gives Claude Code persistent context about the project.
-Think of it as a combination of .cursorrules and a project wiki.
+Think of it as a combination of rules file, runbook, and project wiki.
 It can include:

 Claude Code reads these files automatically every time it starts, giving it institutional knowledge about your project.